 Cape Cod is known for its laid back summer vacation spots, beaches, fresh caught seafood, and rich history.
 These intertwining pieces are what makes the Cape so special and a place people want to visit over and over.
-Whether you are a history buff or just looking for something different, the restaurants on this list check all the boxes.

-What sets these spots apart?
+What sets these restaurants apart?
 Well, you will not only get delicious food and great service, but a story to go with it.

 Some of these restaurants including the Old Yarmouth Inn and Whitman House have been welcoming visitors for over 100 years!
-While The Red Cottage, Sagamore Inn, Ciro & Sals, Lobster Pot, Skippers and many others on the list have decades of stories.
-Some are historic for their presence in the community and location – if The Squires walls could actually talk, the tales it would tell.
+Others are historic for their presence in the community and location.
+If the Squires walls could actually talk, the tales it would tell.

+These restaurants have stood the test of time in an ever-changing climate and they each have something unique to offer.
 If you are visiting the Cape checking out these restaurants is a MUST!

 Historic Restaurants on Cape Cod